 Before launching into all the wonderful produce offered at the Pacific Palisades Farmers’ Market, can we talk about puppies?
 Specifically, all of the cuddly canines up for adoption that are on display next to the market every Sunday.
 It’s enough to make you want to pick one up and run, but alas, your grocery shopping calls as well.
 Here is where you can find indulgent carrot cake slices from Bountiful Bakery or fresh gluten-free and vegan treats from Livia’s Kitchen.
 Bouquets of fragrant flowers abound, as do heads of cabbage, lettuce and broccoli from one of the many certified vendors selling their hard-earned fruits of labor.
 The occasional food truck will make an appearance, but there is also plenty of prepared food to discover at the stalls—if you can make it past the puppies, of course.

-An L.A. summer just isn’t complete without spending a warm evening at the Yamashiro Farmers Market.
-The historic Japanese restaurant in the Hollywood Hills hosts a small market during the summer months only (usually late May through September, but 2018’s kicked off on April 5) with vendors of all kinds.
+An L.A. summer just isn’t complete without spending a warm evening at the Yamashiro Farmers’ Market (now officially called the Hollywood Night Market at Yamashiro).
+The historic Japanese restaurant in the Hollywood Hills hosts a music-filled small market on Thursday nights during the summer months only (this year, starting May 2) with vendors of all kinds.
 The produce isn’t exactly plentiful but the real draw of the market is the prepared food and the scene: Look for the “Yamashiro Grill” outside, which cooks up Japanese-fusion plates for cheap.
 Past menus have included Mediterranean-Japanese plates and Japanese tacos (like miso black cod tacos with wasabi guacamole and ginger-tomato pico de gallo).
-Tip: Park in the Mosaic church parking lot (on La Brea and Hollywood Boulevard) and take the free shuttle up to the market, which runs every 15 minutes.
+Tip: Park in the Mosaic church parking lot (on La Brea and Hollywood Boulevard) and take the shuttle up to the market, which runs every 15 minutes.

-This little market—held in the parking lot behind the Atwater Wells Fargo every Sunday—is a true neighbhorhood mainstay.
+This little market—held in the parking lot behind the Atwater Wells Fargo every Sunday from 10am to 2pm—is a true neighbhorhood mainstay.
 It’s small, but the patrons are regulars (and mostly Eastside locals) and the produce is top-notch.
 Aside from the normal fruit and veg stalls, the market offers vendors for mushrooms, beans, grains, pies and quiches.
 You’ll find all sorts of unique treats here, from squash blossom flowers and blistered almonds to unpasteurized sugar cane juice and royal jelly from happy bees.
-Have a liquid breakfast from the Juice, or grab an iced coffee the Cafecito stand if you’re an early morning market-goer.
+Grab a coffee at the Pocket Coffee Bar stand if you’re an early morning market-goer.
 Bonus: Have any dull kitchen knives, gardening tools, sewing scissors, pocket knives, etc.?
-Gary’s Knife Sharpening is onsite.
+Pete's Knife Sharpening is onsite.
 Simply drop off your utensils, browse around and by the time you’re done shopping, they’re sharp and ready for you—which is the perfect inspiration to head home and cook with your market groceries.

 This neighborhood market—hosted Tuesday afternoons and Saturday mornings in Silver Lake’s Sunset Triangle, just east of Sunset Junction—is the Eastside place to see and be seen while you peruse produce.
 The shoppers here have style, as evidenced by the many (rather pricey) vintage clothing racks and jewelry stands dominating a corner of the market.
 There are also used books and records for sale, fresh flowers, plus a lot of crystals, dried sage and other hip hippie wares.
 And there’s a ton of food, too.
 Grab a coffee or a fresh-squeezed OJ, pregame with a tamale or crêpe and stroll the stalls.
 Highlights include some pretty incredible citrus vendors (we’re looking at you, Sweet Tree Farms), ice and boba drinks from Honey Honey, mason-jarred goat cheese, farm-fresh eggs and tons of veggies.
 There are also prepared foods such as hummus, guacamole and kimchi from Dave’s Gourmet Korean Food.
 Ask for a taste of his miso broth and you’ll be hooked for life, especially in "wintertime."